Reviews You Can Rely On

 You might think this metric is only important for people doing long multi-pitch routes with hanging belays, but sport climbers tend to spend a fair amount of time hanging in their harnesses, so this is a key consideration for most climbers.
 We also like the hanging comfort of the sporty Black Diamond Solution.

 Typically, a climbing harness holds 70% of your weight on the leg loops and only 30% on the waist.
 So, while manufacturers tout the comfort of the waist belt above all, you want to be sure the legs are just as comfortable, if not more so.
-The AR-385a harness is comfortable in the waist, and the leg loops sit nicely on our thighs and the back of our legs.
+Although there isn't a ton of padding in the AR-385a, the thickness of the waist belt and leg loop provides comfort in the waist, and the leg loops support us nicely at the back of the thighs.

 Fit for Women's Specific Models

 Most manufacturers make several women's specific models to choose from; some even have a women's version of every men's model in their line-up.
 Whether you need a “women's” model depends on how your body is proportioned.
-The manufacturer has deemed the typical female climber's form (and they seem to all have different ideas of what that is).
-Don't be afraid to try on some men's or unisex versions when shopping – while you may prefer the more “girly” styling on the female options, the fit should come first and foremost when buying this essential piece of gear.
-In the rest of this article, we'll cover how the various models fared in our test metrics and discuss what to consider when looking for an affordable model.
+The industry has deemed the typical female climber's form to be narrower at the waist and wider in the thighs than that of their male counterparts.
+However, this rule doesn't always apply to athletic body types, so don't be afraid to try on some men's or unisex versions when shopping.
+Fit should come first and foremost when buying an essential piece of gear.

 climbing harness womens - taking a whip in the technician. this harness had our least favorite...